pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 935 A Quiet Day

+Not much to say a quiet day of coding, and I learned about deep copy and shallow copy in code.

 ##### Day 934 Difficult Task

 Today I have a difficult task to do, fix the integration of an external API, external APIs